mdbootstrap/adminlte-laravel/README.md

 User Sergi Tur Badenas(sergiturbadenas@gmail.com) with the environemnt password (env var ADMIN_PWD) created succesfully!
 ```

+This command use (if exists) environment variables (.env file) ADMIN_USER, ADMIN_EMAIL and ADMIN_PWD.
+If this env variables does not exists then
+user git config (~/.gitconfig) to obtain data and if this info does not exists use Admin (admin@example.com) and password 123456 as default.

 ### make:adminUserSeeder

 Create a new seed to add admin user to database.
 Use: